 (iv) the amounts paid, if any, and the date and manner of disposition, whether by judgment, settlement or otherwise; and

 (v) the date and reason for final disposition, if there was no judgment or settlement.

-3.13: continued

 e.
-With respect to the past ten years, the nursing home shall obtain from the licensee the name and address of each hospital and clinic where the licensee has or has had employment, practice, association for the purpose of providing patient care, or privileges, and each nursing home where the licensee serves or has served as medical director or advisory physician (or in any similar position).
+The nursing home shall obtain from the licensee the name and address of each hospital and clinic where the licensee has or has had employment, practice, association for the purpose of providing patient care, or privileges, and each nursing home where the licensee serves or has served as medical director or advisory physician (or in any similar position).
 It shall also require that the licensee provide the reasons for any discontinuance of any such employment, practice, association or privileges at any such hospital, clinic or nursing home.

 f.
 The nursing home shall obtain from the licensee authorization for release to the nursing home of any information from any other health care facility, including any nursing home, where the licensee has or has had employment, practice, association for the purpose of providing patient care or privileges, if such information is relevant, directly or indirectly, to the licensee's competence to practice medicine or to serve as medical director or advisory physician.

 g.
-The nursing home shall make reasonable inquiry to each hospital, clinic and nursing home identified by the licensee pursuant to 243 CMR 3.13(1)(a)2.e., with which the licensee has or has had employment, practice, association for the purpose of providing patient care or privileges during the following time periods: a) for an initial association with the nursing home, during the past ten years; b) for each subsequent biennial review of the licensee's professional competence, during the past three years, or during the period from the date of the immediately prior review to the present, whichever is shorter.
-Reasonable Inquiry shall include at least one written request for:
+The nursing home shall make reasonable inquiry to each hospital, clinic and nursing home identified by the licensee pursuant to 243 CMR 3.13(1)(a)2.e., with which the licensee has or has had employment, practice, association for the purpose of providing patient care or privileges during the following time periods: a) for an initial association with the nursing home, during the physician’s medical practice; b) for each subsequent biennial review of the licensee's professional competence, during the past three years, or during the period from the date of the immediately prior review to the present, whichever is shorter.
+“Reasonable Inquiry” shall include at least one written request for:

 (i) an assessment of the licensee's character and competence to practice medicine, and, to the extent they are relevant to the position of medical director or advisory physician, as the case may be, an assessment of the licensee's clinical skills; and